Jump to Main Content

 This specialization consists of three courses that will help you hone your skills across a range of consulting practices, and program, product and project management practices.
 These skills will serve you at boutique consulting firms and enterprise-level organizations.

-• IMT 585 Program Management & Consulting (4 credits) Provides overview of skills, practices, and concepts foundational to a career in information management consulting.
+• IMT 585 Program Management & Consulting (4 credits): Provides an overview of skills, practices and concepts foundational to a career in information management consulting.
 Topics include consulting concepts, methodologies, approaches to consultative analysis and problem solving, effective technical and interpersonal consulting behaviors, and program management in a consulting environment.

 Career outcomes